An Anguilla Bucket List for Visitors

 Enjoy Drinks with a View

-[dropcap]1[/dropcap][dropcap]3[/dropcap]Isn’t a drink with a view a must on any great trip?
+13Isn’t a drink with a view a must on any great trip?
 Anguilla’s no exception and if there’s one thing the island does really well, it’s views.
 Head on up to the bar and take in the sunset or enjoy the beauty of one of the island’s beaches by day.
 If you’re looking for a snazzy place for a cocktail, check out Four Seasons’ Sunset Lounge for the crème de la crème.
 Drinks are a splurge, but they’re well crafted and the view is spectacular, especially at sunset (as the moniker implies).
 If you’re a fan of the frosé trend, you’ll be happy to know they have you covered.
-Malliouhana’s Sunset Bar brings a bit of the old-world glam with a lovely space for a cocktail.
-Plus, their lobby is the perfect place for a pretty photo-op.
+Quintessence Hotel, ‘The Q’ as it’s known locally, opened in 2018 and is arguably my favorite place for a swanky pre-dinner cocktail (pictured above).
+Surrounded by lush gardens, a life-size chess set, and next-level touches, you’ll feel like you’re truly in a tropical mansion.
 If you’re staying on the island’s eastern side, head to Zemi Beach House for a drink at their beach bar, tucked right into the sands of Shoal Bay.

 If daytime drinks are your thing, skip Four Seasons and Malli and head to the beach where you can sip a rum punch or a frozen concoction beachside.
 My tops for a drink with a view pairing?
 Try an Aperol Spritz at Trattoria Tramonto on Shoal Bay West, a glass of rosé at Jacala on Meads Bay, or a Cool Me Off at Straw Hat Restaurant on Meads Bay.